Loading...

 Cinnamon Sprinkle

-Engage in light physical activity after your meal, such as a short walk.
-This can help your body use the glucose more efficiently.
+Engage in light physical activity, such as a walk, after your meal to help your body utilize the glucose more effectively.

 healthspan-mbl